QuantiusBenignus/BlahST/README.md

 Now when the extension is recording speech, it can be stopped with the new key combo and transcription will start immediatelly.

 The `wsi` script will take care of sending the transcribed text to the PRIMARY selection / clipboard under, either X11 or Wayland.

-Then all one has to do is paste with the middle mouse button anywhere they want.
+Then all one has to do is paste it with the middle mouse button anywhere they want.